Gaza genocide denial: Analysis

+A key part of Israel's denial efforts is the efforts to suppress news of its actions, for example via refusal of access to foreign journalists and killing of Palestinian journalists and information infrastructure.
+At the same time Israel issues false statements about events such as the Rafah paramedic massacre.

 Legal scholar Sonia Boulos notes that many "liberal elites" who are not "the usual supporters of Israel" have denied the genocide.
 She argues these liberals tend to acknowledge violations of international law but minimize them by rejecting the term "genocide" to describe them and denying links between the Gaza genocide and the Nakba, in an effort to reduce the impetus for systemic change.
 She also criticizes responses to the Gaza genocide that center on the emotional distress of Israeli observers rather than Palestinians who are experiencing the genocide.
 McDoom writes that denial is not "merely after-the-fact justification but a constitutive part of violence itself".
 An alternative to denial is approval and justification of atrocities, which is widely accepted by Israelis according to polls.
-Historian Taner Akçam compares Gaza genocide denial to Armenian genocide denial:

-If we strip away the exceptionalist vocabulary and normalize our field, what lies before us is something remarkably familiar: a textbook case of denialism.
+Historian Taner Akçam compares Gaza genocide denial to Armenian genocide denial:If we strip away the exceptionalist vocabulary and normalize our field, what lies before us is something remarkably familiar: a textbook case of denialism.
 For those working on the Armenian Genocide, the rhetorical playbook surrounding Gaza feels like déjà vu.
 The language currently used by denialists of the mass atrocities in Gaza – fear of annihilation, appeals to self-defense, and the inversion of victimhood – has been rehearsed for over a century in Turkish denialism.
 The logic is familiar: violence is always framed as a response, never as an initiative.
 And whatever happened is explained solely by the victims' own behaviour.